Diversity in librarianship: Cultural competencies

 One way to nurture cultural diversity in the library field is with cultural competencies.
 Scholars recommend defining skills needed to serve and work with others who belong to different cultures.
 It is suggested that these definitions be posted in job listings and be referred to when promoting and giving raises.
 In library and information science graduate programs, it is also suggested by scholars that there is a lack of classes teaching students cultural competences.
 It is important for more classes to teach about diversity and measure the outcomes.

 Recruitment

 Another strategy is to create interest in the field of library and information science from a young age.
 If minorities do not desire to become librarians, they will not seek to obtain an MLS or MLIS and therefore will not fill high job roles in libraries.
-A recommended solutions are to create a great experience for all racial group's early on in life.
+A recommended solutions are to create a great experience for all racial groups early on in life.
 This may inspire more young children to become interested in this field.